chatatechnologies/android-autoql/readme.md

   </tbody>
 </table>

->enableAutocomplete: Automatically populates similar query suggestions as users enter a query, so they get results more quickly and easily.
+>`enableAutocomplete`: Automatically populates similar query suggestions as users enter a query, so they get results more quickly and easily.
 If enabled, suggested queries will begin to appear above the Query Input bar as the user types.
 ```kotlin
 //enableAutocomplete is a Boolean
 bubbleHandle.autoQLConfig.enableAutocomplete = enableAutocomplete
 ```
->enableQueryValidation: Catches and verifies references to unique data, so users always receive the data they need.
+>`enableQueryValidation`: Catches and verifies references to unique data, so users always receive the data they need.
 If enabled, the natural language query entered by a user will first go through the validate endpoint.
 If the query requires validation (ex. the input contains reference to a unique data label), suggestions for that label will be returned in a subsequent message, allowing the user to verify their input before executing their query.
 ```kotlin
 //enableQueryValidation is a Boolean
 bubbleHandle.autoQLConfig.enableQueryValidation = enableQueryValidation